zamazan4ik/awesome-pgo/article/article.md

 * Instrumentation-based
 * Sampling-based

-To make the things even more complicated - there are a bunch of hybrid approaches as well.
+To make things even more complicated - there are a bunch of hybrid approaches as well.
 We will check them a bit later.
-Right now let's take a deeper look on the major ones.
+Right now let's take a deeper look at the major ones.

 #### PGO via instrumentation

 Right now, instrumentation mode is the de-facto default PGO mode in many cases.
-So if you here somewhere something about PGO, in 99% it is instrumentation PGO.
+So if you hear somewhere something about PGO, in 99% of cases, it is the instrumentation PGO.
 But how does it work?

 Usually, the scenario is the following:

 * Compile your application in instrumentation mode
 * Run the in

+There are several instrumentation PGO subtypes:

+* FrontEnd PGO (FE PGO)
+* IR PGO
+* Context-Sensitive IR PGO (CSIR PGO)

+TODO: describe each PGO type in details

+##### FrontEnd PGO (FE PGO)

+TODO: add a diagram of a typical LLVM-based compiler: frontend-middlend-backend

+FE PGO approach is simple.
+The compiler during the compilation process automatically inserts counters before translating to the LLVM IR.
+A bit more information about this approach you can read [here](https://clang.llvm.org/docs/SourceBasedCodeCoverage.html).
+As far as I know, Clang is the only compiler (at least the only open-source compiler) that implements this approach.

+Despite source-based coverage being widely used for code coverage calculations and similar stuff, for PGO nowadays [it's not a recommended](https://github.com/llvm/llvm-project/issues/45668) approach anymore.
+All current investments into the PGO infrastructure in LLVM are done into IR PGO-based approaches.

+##### IR PGO

+TODO

+The idea is completely the same as with FE PGO but instead of counters insertion on frontend side, we insert them on IR level.

+##### Context-Sensitive IR PGO (CSIR PGO)

+TODO

+The idea is completely the same as with IR PGO.
+However, PGO counters are inserted **after** the inlining phase.
+It makes profiles more precise in practice.

+More about CSIR PGO you can watch at "2020 LLVM Developers’ Meeting: “PGO Instrumentation: Example of CallSite-Aware Profiling”" ([Youtube](https://www.youtube.com/watch?v=GBtQrYx_Jbc)).

 #### PGO via Sampling

-TODO: add info about Sampling PGO
+TODO: add info about Sampling PGO aka AutoFDO aka AFDO

 More about AutoFDO you can find here: